jsonmaur/sass-system/README.md

   > ```
 </details>

 Named list values for font family stacks.
 Rather than redefining entire font stacks to specify a single custom font, it's recommended to specify a [primary font](#primary-fonts) instead.
-These classes **do not** have a prefix.
+These classes **do not** have a prefix, so make sure there are no key conflicts with [$brand-colors](#brand-colors).
 See the [font-family generator](lib/generators/font-family#readme) for more info.

 ### Font Weights